kinostl/Automatic-Liberation-Map/README.md

 ## Examples

-Theres a folder called Examples in the top of this web page.
-Click on it and find one you like, they were all generated using this program.
+[Click here](https://github.com/kinostl/Automatic-Liberation-Map/tree/main/examples) to open the Examples folder from that list above this.
+Inside you will find 8 example maps that I've uploaded.
+Find one you like, they were all generated using this program.

 ## Running and Playing in an Automated Liberation Mission